 First Visit

-<aside> 🚨 Avian vets commonly prescribe 5 days of Panacur (fenbendazole) as treatment for giardia in birds.
+<aside> 🚨 Avian vets commonly prescribe 5 days of Panacur (fenbendazole) as treatment for giardia or capillaria in birds.
 It is highly toxic to pigeons!
-If your vet is not used to treating pigeons and suspects giardia, it’s critical you ask for a different medication.
-Flagyl (metronidazole) is commonly used to treat giardia in pigeons.
+If your vet is not used to treating pigeons and suspects giardia or capillaria, it’s critical you confirm with the vet that they are aware of this.
+Flagyl (metronidazole) is commonly used to treat giardia in pigeons and ivermectin is used for capillaria treatment.
+Fenbendazole can be used in extremely rare and supervised cases, but never as a first-line treatment; albendazol is best avoided as well.

 </aside>